 Jay Drydyk

 Development Ethics.
 In Elgar Encylopedia of Development, ed.
 Matthew Clarke, 3692 words.
-Cheltenham, UK: Edward Elgar, accepted for publication.
+Cheltenham, UK: Edward Elgar, in press.

 Melissa Frankel